Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 According to the FBI’s report, as of 2020, phishing was the most common attack performed by cybercriminals.
 Phishing is the practice of sending fraudulent messages to trick people into giving away sensitive information or downloading malicious software.

 You might have come across spam emails that have been part of an attempt to scam you.
-These emails try to replicate the email of an individual/institution you trust, like a bank and get you to click on their malware-infested links or give them personal information.
+These emails try to replicate the email of an individual/institution you trust, like a bank, and get you to click on their malware-infested links or share personal information, such as an address or phone number.
 Phishing scams can occur using emails, text messages, voice messages, and any other type of communication that can trick you into believing the sender is someone else.

 Fishing a credit card from above a keyboard